Canonical form of a deformed Poisson bracket spacetime: Generalized uncertainty principle spacetime

 where the definitions

 are used in the following.
-The intermediate variables are of no consequence here and their definitions can be found in~\cite{Fragomeno:2024tlh}.
+The parameters $\beta_b$ and $\beta_c$ are dimensionless negative\footnote{The negative signs are necessary to ensure the reality condition of the metric over all radial coordinate values.} constants, $\gamma$ is the Barbero-Immirzi parameter, and $L_0$ a fiducial parameter introduced to make the symplectic structure, and hence the definition of the Poisson brackets, well defined.
+These intermediate variables are of no consequence here and their definitions can be found in context in~\cite{Fragomeno:2024tlh}.
 The distorted Poisson brackets~\eqref{eq:poisson} represent a minimal modification that leads to consistent results regarding classical and asymptotic limits, as well as singularity resolution.

-A lapse function is chosen such that the classical equations of motion for $b$ and $p_b$ decouple from those of $c$ and $p_c$.
+The equations of motion for the phase-space variables typically lead to four coupled first-order differential equations in the time and space coordinates.
+This is due to products of the phase-space variables in the Hamiltonian.
+For the Hamiltonian used here, it is common to pick the lapse function that strategically decouples the phase-space variables.
+The lapse function so chosen causes the classical equations of motion for $b$ and $p_b$ to decouple from those of $c$ and $p_c$.
 Solving the classical Hamiltonian equations of motion, and replacing the solutions for $p_b$ and $p_c$ in the metric yields the interior metric.
-The metric is then analytically extended to the full spacetime.
+The metric is then analytically extended to the full spacetime by switching the timelike and radial spacelike coordinates $t \leftrightarrow r$.

 The GUP diagonal line element in Schwarzschild coordinates $(t,r,\vartheta,\varphi)$ can be written as~\cite{Gingrich:2024mgk}

 where $\Omega^2 = d\vartheta^2 + \sin^2\vartheta d\varphi^2$ and the metric coefficients are